Management and Security powered by Landesk

 Create a scope

-A scope defines the devices that can be viewed and managed by a Management Suite user.
+A scope defines the devices that can be viewed and managed by a Endpoint Manager user.

 A scope can be as large or small as you want, encompassing all of the managed devices scanned into a core database, or possibly just a single device.